March 9, 2018

 Rumours of the performance review’s death have been circulating for some time.
-We think it’s actually evolved into something better.
+We believe it has significantly evolved.

 The traditional performance review has copped a lot of flak over the past few years.
-It’s considered by many to be an antiquated, box ticking process where no value is added and everyone wastes a lot of time.
-“We’d rather stick pins in our eyes” was a quote we once heard a CEO share as the business lamented the tediousness of their review process.
+Performance reviews often feel like a box ticking process that add no value, wastes time and frankly antiquated.
+“We’d rather stick pins in our eyes” is often referred to by business CEOs in describing the tedious review process.

 And we agree.
 In fact, we’ve argued that many businesses need to consider whether they’re better off doing nothing at all than sticking with their current performance appraisal process.

 But we don’t think the annual performance review is ready for extinction just yet.
-Instead we are seeing a crossroad where review conversations are evolving and when done well are actually critical to the success of your business.
+Instead, review conversations that are done well are critical to the success of your business, especially since they are now evolving.
 Here’s why.

 How we usually conduct our performance reviews

 Most organisations still give their staff a formal performance appraisal once or twice a year.
-The dates are fixed, calendar invites are sent, a form is provided, and the manager and the employee both go away and prepare for their discussion based on the questions in the form.
+The dates are set, with calendar invites sent out and a form provided.
+Both the manager and the employee go away to prepare a discussion based on the questions in the form.

-Typically, this happens during a particularly busy time of year – often when budgets are being set and financial performance is being evaluated.
+Typically, performance reviews begin during busy times of the year – often during budgeting and financial performance evaluation.
 But despite this conflicting pressure, both manager and employee will take time away from their other duties to go through the motions of a formal appraisal.

 The problem with performance reviews